 - Have you been unable to reduce your consumption, even when you have tried?

-- Have you continued to use alcohol despite it having caused problems with friends or family?
+- Have you continued to use alcohol despite it has caused problems with friends or family?

 - Do you consistently drink more or for a more extended period than you had intended?

 - Do you drink alcohol in dangerous situations, like before driving or operating machinery?